shafinnafi/ATP3_PRACTISE/README.md

 # ATP3_PRACTISE
-all the lab tasks &amp; practises are here
+all the lab tasks, practises are here